ausmeyer/intro-biostats-epi/index.md

 --- &radio2
 ## Question #5

-Assume a steady-state population that is not changing in anyway.
+Assume a steady-state population that is not changing in any way.
 Which of the following statements is true for people who test positive regarding moving the cutoff for a positive test from the solid to the dotted line?

 1. Decrease in test specificity
 2. Increase in test sensitivity